 In addition to her role as an Assistant Professor in the Public Health Program in the Faculty of Health Sciences, Dr. Brassolotto also holds an Alberta Innovates – New Investigator Research Chair in Healthy Futures and Well-being in Rural Settings.
 When she’s not busy posing difficult ethical dilemmas or positioning public health policy, you can find Dr. Brassolotto hiking with her dog, listening to podcasts, reading and cooking.

-To learn more from superstar instructors like Dr. Brassolotto, explore in the University of Lethbridge’s graduate programs in Health Sciences.
+Learn more from superstar instructors like Dr. Brassolotto, explore in the ULethbridge’s graduate programs in Public Health.